 In addition to an Instruction Set Architecture, the MIPS architecture definition includes processing resources such as the set of coprocessor general registers.
-A 32-bit CPU may include a full 64-bit coprocessor, including a floating point unit which implements the same mode bit to select 32-bit or 64-bit FPU register model.
+In Release 1 of the Architecture, the 32-bit registers in MIPS32 were enlarged to 64-bits in MIPS64; however, these 64-bit FPU registers are not backwards compatible.
+Instead, processors implementing the MIPS64 Architecture provide a mode bit to select either the 32-bit or 64-bit register model.
+In Release 2 of the Architecture and subsequent releases, a 32-bit CPU may include a full 64-bit coprocessor, including a floating point unit which implements the same mode bit to select 32-bit or 64-bit FPU register model.

-In this chapter, references to "IEEE standard" and "IEEE Standard 754" refer to IEEE Standard 754-1985, "IEEE Standard for Binary Floating Point Arithmetic."
-For more information about this standard, see the IEEE web page at http:// grouper.ieee.org/groups/754/.
+1. In this chapter, references to "IEEE standard" and "IEEE Standard 754" refer to IEEE Standard 754-1985, "IEEE Standard for Binary Floating Point Arithmetic."
+For more information about this standard, see the IEEE web page at http://grouper.ieee.org/groups/754/.